yashpop/fileSync/README.md

 # fileSync
-for syncing files using python just like rsync in unix.
+for syncing files using python similar to rsync in unix.